authormedia/mybooktable/readme.txt

 5. The image shows the admin interface for the Books page.
 This is list or index of all your books.
 You can arrange the order via drag and drop by clicking on “sort books”

 == Upgrade Notice ==

+= 1.2.3 =
 This version adds **many** new buy button options including Apple iBooks & Sony Reader.

 == Changelog ==

+= 1.2.5 =
+* Added Publisher and Publication Year Fields
+* Added the ability to remove legal disclosures
+* Added the ability to disable affiliate system to the Professional & Developer Add-ons
+* Added "nofollow" tags to the Buy Buttons to improve SEO
+* Added "Home" to the breadcrumb trail
+* Other bug fixes and typo corrections

 = 1.2.4 =
 * Fixed a typo with the iBooks button that was causing the image to not display on some setups